-It is strongly recommended that a learner undertaking this qualification has completed or is currently undertaking the Level 2 Health and Social Care: Core qualification.
-Please note that it is a requirement of Social Care Wales that an individual working within the health and social care sector will need both the:
+It is strongly recommended that a learner undertaking this qualification has completed or is currently undertaking the Level 2 Health and Social Care: Core (Adults) qualification.

+Please note that it is a requirement of Social Care Wales that an individual working within the health and social care sector will need both:

-- Level 2 Health and Social Care: Core qualification and - Level 2 Health and Social Care: Practice (Adults) qualification to work within specific job roles.
-For more information on requirements to work within the health and social care sector, please refer to Social Care Wales' website.'
+- the Level 2 Health and Social Care: Core (Adults) qualification and - the Level 3 Health and Social Care: Practice (Adults) qualification to work within specific job roles.

+For more information on requirements to work within the health and social care sector, including specific job roles, refer to Social Care Wales' website.